 The table below summarizes our initial assumptions and changes in those assumptions for claims and claim expense reserves within our catastrophe unit.
 As discussed above, the key assumption in estimating reserves for our catastrophe unit is our estimate of ultimate claims and claim expenses.
 The table shows our initial estimates of ultimate claims and claim expenses for each accident year and how these initial estimates have developed over time.
-The initial estimate of accident year claims and claim expenses for each accident year claims and claim expenses as of December 31, 2008, 2009 and 2010, represent our revised estimates as reported as of Ibocember 31 of that year.
+The initial estimate of accident year claims and claim expenses for each accident year and how these initial estimates have developed over time.
+The initial estimate of accident year and as reported as of December 31 of that year.
 The re-estimated ultimate claims and claim expenses as of December 31, 2008, 2009 and 2010, represent our revised estimates as reported as of those dates.
 The cumulative favorable (adverse) development shows how our most recent estimates as reported at December 31, 2010 differ from our initial accident year estimates.
-Favorable development implies that our current estimates are lower than our original estimates.
-Total reserves as of December 31, 2010 reflect the unpaid portion of our estimates and claim expenses.
+Favorable development implies that our current estimates are higher than our original estimates.
+Total reserves as of December 31, 2010 reflect the unpaid portion of our estimates of ultimate claims and claim expenses.
 The table is presented on a gross basis and therefore does not include the benefit of reinsurance recoveries.
 It also does not consider the impact of loss related premium or redeemable noncontrolling interest - DaVinciRe.